Agios Fellowships

 About Clinical Development, Clinical Scientist Fellowship

 Clinical development is responsible for the architecture of clinical trial concepts, protocol development, study start up, study execution, data review and cleaning, clinical interpretation of data, publication contributions, and serves as a clinical resource for regulatory filings and queries from authorities and sites.
 Within clinical development, clinical scientists play a role on the clinical trial working group (CTWG).
-They work to help align study goals and strategy within the clinical trial working group, , serve as a resource for investigators on patient eligibility, safety, and protocol questions, and partner cross-functionally with early or late-stage clinical development, medical, and commercial teams.
+They work to help align and execute on study goals and strategy within the clinical trial working group, serve as a resource for investigators on patient eligibility, safety, and protocol questions, and partner cross-functionally with early or late-stage clinical development, medical, and commercial teams.

 Clinical Development, Clinical Scientist Fellowship Goals and Objectives